laiquet/idtrackerai-enhanced/docs/source/install/installation.rst

 Requirements
 ============

-idtracker.ai is a Python package available on :external:`PyPI <https://pypi.org/project/idtrackerai/>` fully compatible with Windows, Linux and macOS.
-To track with high-accuracy animal identifications, the software utilizes machine learning powered by PyTorch.
-Because of this **for identity tracking, a dedicated GPU is highly recommended**.
-It can be a NVIDIA or AMD GPU (with 4GB of VRAM or more) or an Apple M-series chip (or AMD GPU for MacOS>=12.3).
-If your machine lacks a compatible graphics device, you can still use specific utility tools, see :ref:`install without a graphics device`.
+idtracker.ai is a Python package available on :external:`PyPI <https://pypi.org/project/idtrackerai/>`, fully compatible with Windows, Linux, and macOS.

+For high-accuracy identity tracking, the software uses machine learning powered by PyTorch. **A dedicated GPU is highly recommended** — either an NVIDIA or AMD GPU (4 GB of VRAM or more) or an Apple M-series chip (AMD GPU requires macOS 12.3 or later).
+If your machine lacks a compatible graphics device, you can still use specific utility tools; see :ref:`install without a graphics device`.

 .. admonition:: idtracker.ai is a resource-intensive software
     :class: warning